 Certified Integrative Health Practitioner, 2020

 As a certified Integrative Health Practitioner (IHP) under Naturopath Dr. Stephen Cabral, I approach nutriton and healing in an even deeper way.
-The program taught me a great deal about Ayurvedic and functional medicine, as well as integrative health.
+The program taught me about Ayurvedic and functional medicine, as well as integrative health.

 Mission: “As an Integrative Health Practitioner I am apart of a greater community dedicated to serving those in need.
 I help people get well, lose weight, and finally feel alive again.
 I do not suppress symptoms, but rather heal the whole person using a truly integrative approach to natural health.”